thor-harsh/Tensor-Flow-Project--9-/README.md

 TensorFlow is a free and open-source software library for machine learning and artificial intelligence.
 It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks.
 It was developed by the Google Brain team for Google's internal use in research and production. <br></br>

-**What is a Transfer Learning?** <br></br>
+**What is a Natural Language Processing?** <br></br>

-Transfer learning is a machine learning technique in which knowledge gained through one task or dataset is used to improve model performance on another related task and/or different dataset. <br></br>
+Natural language processing (NLP) is a subfield of computer science and artificial intelligence (AI) that uses machine learning to enable computers to understand and communicate with human language.  <br></br>

 **What is a Classification?** <br></br>

 Classification is a supervised machine learning process of categorizing a given set of input data into classes based on one or more variables. <br></br>

-**What is a Feature Extractor Transfer Learning?** <br></br>
-It Uses the representations learned by a previous network to extract meaningful features from new samples.<br></br>

-**What is a Fine Tuned Transfer Learning?** <br></br>
-Fine-tuning is a type of transfer learning.
-It involves taking a pre-trained model, which has been trained on a large dataset for a general task such as image recognition or natural language understanding and making minor adjustments to its internal parameters.<br></br>

-**Important Note: Before Jumping to the code go through the Food Vision 101 dataset by clicking on this link (https://www.tensorflow.org/datasets/catalog/food101) to learn more.
-To understand more about these transfer learning methods type please visit this link to know them in detail (https://medium.com/munchy-bytes/transfer-learning-and-fine-tuning-363b3f33655d#:~:text=Fine%2Dtuning%20is%20a%20type,adjustments%20to%20its%20internal%20parameters.)
-For more information about transfer learning models used here go to (https://www.tensorflow.org/api_docs/python/tf/keras/applications/ResNet50V2) for ResNet50V2 to learn more about that and go to (https://arxiv.org/abs/2104.00298) to know about EfficientNet-V2.**
+**Important Note: Before Jumping to the code go through the Natural Language Processing with Disaster Tweets dataset by clicking on this link(https://www.kaggle.com/competitions/nlp-getting-started/data).**

 </table>